input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 **Construction rules**
 * The `previous_operation_hash` field MUST contain the hash of the last `AtalaOperation` message that was used to successfully update the DID.
 This is, the hash of the `AtalaOperation` that contained the last `UpdateDIDOperation` applied or, if this is the first update, the hash of the `AtalaOperation` that contained the `CreateDIDOperation` that created the DID.
 The hash is obtained through the `HASHING_ALGORITHM` of the said message.
-* The `id` field MUST contain the DID suffix of the short form DID that the update operation intends to update.
+* The `id` field MUST contain the DID method-specific identifier of the short form DID that the update operation intends to update.
 - The `actions` field MUST contain a non empty list of well constructed `UpdateDIDAction`s
 - If the action is:
     - `AddKeyAction`, the `key` field MUST not be empty, and it MUST contain a well formed `PublicKey` as described in previous sections